Skip to main content

 The Contrast Node.js agent follows semantic versioning (major.minor.patch).
 The agent works best with these supported technologies and these system requirements.

 The Node.js agent rewrites the application code before startup using the Babel compiler.
-After starting up the agent patches the required functions for the supported frameworks and modules.
+After starting, the agent patches the required functions for the supported frameworks and modules.

 Once you install the Node.js agent, there are two primary source code transformations that it uses to monitor the behavior of your application:

 • AST transformation is the process by which the agent creates an abstract syntax tree of a body of code, manipulates the tree and then creates new source code based on this syntax tree.
-The agent goes through this process to handle scenarios in which function hooks won't work.
-For example, rewrites allow Contrast to add operator overloading to JavaScript so that it can properly track the flow of untrusted data.
+The agent undergoes this process to handle scenarios in which function hooks are not functional.
+For example, rewrites enable Contrast to add operator overloading to JavaScript, allowing it to properly track the flow of untrusted data.